GeraldHost/union-experiments/README.md

 from the events.
 The benefit of this over "Updating Storage" is that we don't have to pay to load the structs from storage and the cost to update the staker is a single slot 20k gas.
-We also don't have to worry about any DOS attacks because we can never get locked up, We can only end up out of gas if we are borrowing an amount that means we have to borrow from many stakers.
+We also don't have to worry about any DOS attacks because we can never get locked up, We can only end up out of gas if we are borrowing an amount that means we have to borrow from many stakers (and in this case we can just do multiple borrow transactions).

 ## Questions